 This lack of computational training required for data analysis inhibits the progress of research and is laden with hidden costs.
-Teal and colleges (2015) suggest that “researchers learn most of what they know about programming and data management on their own or the infromation is passed down within a lab” (Teal, et al., 2015, p.
+Teal and colleagues (2015) suggest that “researchers learn most of what they know about programming and data management on their own or the infromation is passed down within a lab” (Teal, et al., 2015, p.
 136).
 The costs associated with this process are substantial.
 Graduate students “can spend weeks or months doing things that could be done in hours or days,” they may be unaware of the reliability of their results, and they are often unable to reproduce their work.

-A lack in computational training, however, is not being experienced across all biological fields of research.
+Not all biological research fields, however, are experiencing a lack of computational training.
 Researchers in the Department of Biological and Biomedical Sciences at Harvard have developed an intensive workshop that introduces graduate bioinformatics students to the "fundamentals of programming, statistics, and image and data analysis through the use of MATLAB" (Stefan et al., 2015, p.
 2).
 This course is framed not only with the goals of developing programming skills and statistical understandings, but also emphasizing how to algorithmically reason through a computational problem.
 The structure of the two-week intensive “bootcamp” consists of five full, mandatory days.
 The workshop dedicates the first two days to an introduction to programming using MATLAB, where students learn a variety of topics, including creating variables, performing basic variable operations, indexing, logicals, functions, conditionals, and loops.
 Day 3 is dedicated to developing statistical understandings, including probability distributions, hypothesis testing, p-values, bootstrapping methods, and multiple testing.
 Day 4 covers topics in image analysis, and Day 5 assists students in working with their own data.
 These workshops are given twice a year, once prior to the start of the school year as new graduate students are attending orientation, and a second time for upper-level graduate students and post-doctoral fellows (Gutlerner & Van Vactor, 2013).
 In introducing beginning graduate students to these concepts, researchers hoped to lower the computational barrier for students taking courses, empower students to learn computational tools on their own, and allow for other courses to "build upon this foundation and integrate quantitative methods throughout the curriculum" (Stefan et al., 2015. p.
 2).

-Survey results from the last five offerings (Spring 2012 to Spring 2014) indicated that “students report significant gains in their self-assessed programming ability,” with students reporting that some of the computational concepts “around statistics [are the] most challenging” (Stefan et al., 2015. p.
-8).
-These surveys also indicated that, following completion of the course, students believed they had acquired practical quantitative and computational skills that would prepare them for research in their field, recognized the importance of computational and quantitative methods in their field, felt confident in the methods they had learned, and would recommend that other graduate students learn these types of computational methods.
+Providing effective training in data intensive computational skills for researchers is wrought with challenges.
+Strasser and Hampton (2012) reported that Ecology instructors indicated eight barriers to covering data intensive computational skills.
+These barriers included limited time, students did not have the necessary quantitative or statistical skills to cover the topics, lack of resources, the instructor was not knowledgeable in these topics, topics should be included in a lab, and the topics should be covered in other courses.
+These obstacles can be boiled down to “attempting to fit more material into already-full courses and curriculum, which are taught by people who do not feel prepated to address topics relevant to big data and data-intensive research” (Hampton, et al., 2017).

-Providing effective training in data skills for researchers is wrought with challenges(2012)(Hampton, et al., 2017), among which lies the issue of a full curriculum.
-However, when considering the issue of curriculum re-evaluation, we note that, for many environmental science fields, statistics preparation is considered vital, and has readily been incorporated into undergraduate and graduate programs across the country.
+However, when considering the issue of curriculum re-evaluation, we note that, for many environmental science fields, Statistics preparation is considered vital, and has readily been incorporated into undergraduate and graduate programs across the country.

 Computing in the Statistics curriculum

-The digital age is also having an overwhelming impact on the practice of Statistics and the nature of data analysis, which necessitates a” reevaluation of the training and education practices in Statistics” (Nolan & Temple Lang, 2010, p.
+The digital age is also having an overwhelming impact on the practice of Statistics and the nature of data analysis, which necessitates a “reevaluation of the training and education practices in Statistics” (Nolan & Temple Lang, 2010, p.
 97).
-The skills needed by today’s practitioners of statistics differ profoundly from what was needed 20 years ago.(Hardin, et al., 2015, p.
-344)
+The skills needed by today’s practitioners of Statistics differ profoundly from what was needed 20 years ago.
+For scientific research today, computing skills are vital, especially for scientific research requiring statistical analysis (Hardin, et al., 2015, p.
+344).